Eggplant

 Vartaku (वार्ताकु)

 Eggplant (Vartaku (वार्ताकु)) is a nourishing vegetables treasured in Ayurvedic nutrition.
-Key benefits include balances kapha dosha, supporting healthy metabolism and reducing heaviness and detoxifies the body and purifies blood (rakta dhatu) through its bitter rasa.
+Key benefits include balances kapha dosha, supporting healthy metabolism and reducing heaviness and traditionally associated with cleansing practices through its bitter rasa, supporting rakta dhatu wellness.
 Best enjoyed during autumn.

 Ayurvedic Profile